ritaxcorreia/react-dashboard/README.md

 https://ui-dashboard-react.netlify.app/

-I used styled-components for the light & dark themes, created a custom React Hook (useDarkMode) to set the theme switching as well as handling state management 🚀
+Using styled-components for the light & dark themes, created a custom React Hook (useDarkMode) to set the theme switching functionality as well as handling state management 🚀